Donkie/BSPUtils/README.md

 Compares the offset, size and contents of BSP lumps.

 ### LibBSP
 The library that the above programs use.
-Available as a NuGet package.
+Available as a NuGet package at https://www.nuget.org/packages/LibBSP/.

 Supports reading and editing raw lump data for any lump.
 Additionally contains various helping methods and classes for easier data manipulation.